strapi/strapi/docs/v3.x/plugins/upload.md

 ## Configuration

-Currently the strapi middleware in charge of parsing request needs to be configured to support bigger file sizes if you need to upload file with a size greater than 200MB.
+Currently the Strapi middleware in charge of parsing request needs to be configured to support bigger file sizes if you need to upload file with a size greater than 200MB.

 The library we use is [`koa-body`](https://github.com/dlau/koa-body), and itself uses the [`node-formidable`](https://github.com/felixge/node-formidable) library to process files.